snowjacob/data-structures/merge-skyline/README.md

 Feel free to explore different inputs and observe how the program calculates the skyline based on the given buildings.

----

 Note: The provided Java code assumes that the necessary dependencies are available and properly configured.
 Make sure you have Java Development Kit (JDK) installed on your machine.

----

 By following these steps, you can run the Skyline Problem solution and observe its output.

 Enjoy exploring the city skylines!

----

 **Author**: [Jacob Snow](https://github.com/snowjacob)

----

-Please customize the README as needed, adding any additional information or sections that are relevant to your project.